suxinde2009/soundhelix/trunk/soundhelix/doc/README.txt

 Sourcecode
 ----------

-SoundHelix is OpenSource and is hosted on SourceForge:
+SoundHelix is Open Source Software with GPL v3 license and is hosted on SourceForge:

 http://sourceforge.net/projects/soundhelix/